 Another year of making school snacks and lunches?
 Ugh.

-For insight and tips on how to make preparing snacks and lunches a bit easier, Montreal Families spoke with Robin Glance at the start of the school year.
-Glance is a Dietician offering nutritional advice and counseling through her private practice in the Montreal area and has worked with schools, sports teams, and clients of all ages.
-And with two elementary-aged children, Glance knows how tough it can be to navigate school meals.
+For insight and tips on how to make preparing snacks and lunches a bit easier, Montreal Families spoke with Robin Glance, a dietician offering nutritional advice and counselling through her private practice in the Montreal area.
+She has worked with schools, sports teams, and clients of all ages.
+And with two kids of her own, Glance knows how tough it can be to navigate school meals.

 Are there any snacks or foods that have an unnecessarily bad reputation, that we may want to consider when packing our kids’ bags for the day?

 I think that we have gone overboard as a society with our fear of anything that’s in a package or that is sweetened.
 Yes, of course, there are many reasons why schools may have policies not to have packaged foods, and I respect the ones that are for reducing our impact and waste.
 But this notion that if it’s in a package that it’s not healthy — it’s simply not true.
 Convenience foods are just that.
 They can be extremely convenient for families who are very busy, and kids may feel more secure around food when there’s the familiarity of that package that can help them feel comfortable and calm.

 Children have very high energy needs and sugar-sweetened products can give that wonderful taste and good boost of energy and are not as terrible for us as we’ve been made to believe, but very often it’s not so much that the granola bar is so terrible, but it may not be quite enough on its own to get our child through a long gap.